 Le Pen took the No. 18 spot in our ranking of the 100 best pens.
 As one former Strategist editor put it, the brand makes what’s “nearly a perfect pen: The felt tip leaves smooth, slender, consistent marks on paper, and your handwriting inevitably looks more elegant because of it.”
 The pens themselves also look quite nice, so your employee might be a bit more careful not to lose them.

 For the employee with an impressive book collection

-For the employee who always has their AirPods in
+For the employee who always has AirPods in

 For the employee with an involved skin-care routine

-Chances are if someone on your team has an insane skin-care routine, you know about it.
-Give them a gift of a desk humidifier, which will ensure their hard-won dewiness doesn’t get ruined in the dry office air.
-This portable one hooks up via USB, and offers eight hours of uninterrupted mist.
+Hear us out: If someone on your team has a very … involved skin-care routine, chances are you know about it.
+The gift of a desk humidifier will ensure their hard-won dewiness lasts throughout the day.
+This portable one offers 10 hours of uninterrupted mist.

-Hard-to-kill plants are the ideal gifts for anyone who sits at a desk that doesn’t have ideal light — it’ll add a little life to an otherwise dim corner.
-Gift them a hardy, low-light option like this Strat-approved pothos, which flourishes in almost any condition.
+A hard-to-kill plant is the ideal gift for anyone whose workspace is a little dim — it’ll add a little life to an otherwise shady corner.
+A hardy, low-light option like this Strategist-approved pothos will flourish in almost any condition.